-Rather than approximations, reflections off glass are precise and architects can interactively explore the implications of different designs at different times of the day or year.
-Subtle effects like ray-traced ambient occlusion and ray-traced shadows all combine to create a much more realistic and accurate representation of a building, significantly aiding communication.
+Subtle effects like ray traced ambient occlusion and ray traced shadows all combine to create a much more realistic and accurate representation of a product, significantly aiding communication.
 With new accelerated workflows, it's now possible to collaborate with clients in real time and instantly see the results of change.